Thoughtscript/aws_sap_c02/04-Domain/4.4-Modernization-Enhancements/ETL/Scripts.md

 This simulates using the `boto3` Client to interact with AWS Resources using `stubber` (a Mocking and Testing library from AWS Client calls).
 This is a very specific approach that attempts to do away with `boto3` configuration for a fully mocked client.

-> For instance: the `~/.aws` credentials are completely faked and I cannot find a complete example with config doing this (that works) on the internet thus far. (`boto3` must have a config and it varies from the standard `aws-cli` configs...)
+> For instance: the `~/.aws` credentials are completely faked - I haven't found a complete example with config doing this (that works on the internet so far). (`boto3` must have a config and it varies from the standard `aws-cli` configs...)

 ```python
 # Example for pasting into Interactive Terminal Exec